HISTORIC BRAMWELL - PURE OIL GAS STATION

 This Pure Oil Service Station was built in 1938.
 Typical Tudor Revival Style gas station building.
 It was first opened and operated by Bramwell resident, Leo Haynes in 1939.
 It is located on Rt.
 52 near the bottom of Pinacle Mountain within the present Town of Bramwell city limits.
 A Esso gas station, operated by the Gibson family was located on a lot next to this service station.
 Many a Bramwell High School students worked at these two service stations over the 40-50 years that they were open.
 The Pure Oil Station building is a brick structure with a ceramic tile roof and and remains in good condition.
 It has stood empty for many years while the Esso Service Station building has been gone for over 30 years.

-In the eary 1950s a days work earned a part time worker $3.00.
-One of the first television sets in the area was to be found in the Pure Oil gas station in 1952.
+In the early 1950s a days work at these service stations earned a part time worker $3.00.
+One of the first television sets in the area was to be found in the this Pure Oil gas station in 1952.
 The television signal came from a huge antenna located on top of the mountain behind the station.
 The line feeding the signal was the expensive 300 ohm twin lead.
 The poor "snowy" picture was enhanced by placing multi-color celephene sheets over the TV screen."Did not help much".

 BRAMWELL'S HISTORIC HOUSES INDEX.